Death Car on the Freeway

 Death Car on the Freeway is a 1979 American made-for-television crime thriller film starring Shelley Hack.
 In a plot similar to Steven Spielberg's Duel, this tells the story of an unseen driver who is dubbed "The Freeway Fiddler".

 The cast features several TV veterans, including George Hamilton, Frank Gorshin, Peter Graves, Dinah Shore, Harriet Nelson, Barbara Rush and Abe Vigoda.
-Director Hal Needham appears in a supporting role.
-The face of the driver is never shown, and none of the stunt drivers who "acted him out" are credited for the role of "The Freeway Fiddler".
+Director Hal Needham appears in a supporting role.The face of The Freeway Fiddler is never shown, and none of the stunt drivers who portrayed him are credited for the role.
 Death Car on the Freeway first aired on CBS television on September 25, 1979 (presented as the CBS Tuesday Night Movie).